State-of-the-art in European cultural tourism policies and practices

 It is generally agreed upon that cultural heritage can be an important strategic resource for a destination and provide both economic and non-economic benefits for local communities and visitors alike.
-However, strategies with regard to cultural tourism development remain somewhat scattered and tangible, readily available evidence on the benefits often remain ideological, anecdotal or local.
+However, strategies with regard to cultural tourism development remain somewhat scattered and tangible, readily available evidence on the benefits often remains ideological, anecdotal or local.
 Within this webinar, we focus on a broader analysis of cultural tourism policies, policy responses to Covid-19 and success conditions of different types of cultural tourism interventions.
 Lessons learned on both success conditions and barriers of implementation can serve further policy recommendations.

 Bart NeutsKU Leuven, SmartCulTour

 Bart Neuts is affiliated to the Department of Earth and Environmental Sciences of KU Leuven (Belgium) where he is project coordinator of the SmartCulTour project, as well as consultant on developing measurement instruments for the concept of “the flourishing destination” for Visit Flanders.
 He is also involved in teaching at the Master in Tourism programme of KU Leuven.
 His main area of expertise is in tourism externalities and sustainable development, specifically focused on social carrying capacity studies in urban environments.